 - Practicing access governance.

-Full compliance with all twelve PCI compliance requirements isn't a guarantee your organization won't suffer data loss, but it can go a long way towards risk mitigation.
+Full compliance with all twelve PCI compliance requirements isn't a guarantee your organization won't suffer data loss, but it can go a long way toward risk mitigation.

 4. Failing to Use Real-Time Monitoring